 - Interactive dashboards: New dashboards display policy matches, pending and resolved actions, and trends by users and policy.

-- Auditing support: A full log of policy and review activities is easily exported from the Microsoft 365 compliance center to help support audit review requests.
+- Auditing support: A full log of policy and review activities is easily exported from the Microsoft Purview compliance portal to help support audit review requests.

 Integration with Microsoft 365 services

 Communication compliance policies scan and capture messages across several communication channels to help you quickly review and remediate compliance issues:

 - Microsoft Teams: Chat communications for public and private Microsoft Teams channels and individual chats are supported in communication compliance as a standalone channel source or with other Microsoft 365 services.
 You'll need to manually add individual users, distribution groups, or specific Microsoft Teams channels when you select users and groups to supervise in a communication compliance policy.
 Teams users can also self-report inappropriate messages in private and group channels and chats for review and remediation.

 - Exchange Online: All mailboxes hosted on Exchange Online in your Microsoft 365 organization are eligible for scanning.
 Emails and attachments matching communication compliance policy conditions are instantly available for monitoring and in compliance reports.
 Exchange Online is now an optional source channel and is no longer required in communication compliance policies.